trentdm/AlgosOnRails/README.md

 - Reflect code for algorithms, rather than copy strings

-- Use forms for input and params on algorithms
+- Use forms for input and params on algorithms and/or allow randomization of inputs